Bureau of Mines FAQs

 Q: How many active underground mines are in the State of Indiana?

-A: There are currently seven (7) active underground coal mines in the State of Indiana.
+A: There are currently four (4) active underground coal mines in the State of Indiana.
 To view addresses and contact information for each mine, click here.

 Q: How much coal is produced in Indiana each year?

-A: In 2011, Indiana coal mines produced 16,469,269 tons of clean coal.
+A: In 2019, Indiana coal mines produced approximately 16,957,000 tons of clean coal.
 Additional statistics from the Indiana Bureau of Mines and Mine Safety is available in the Annual Coal Statistics Report, which is available here.

 Q: Where can I go to learn more about Indiana’s Coal Mining Laws?

 A: Indiana’s coal mining laws are available here.

 Q: How often are the mines in Indiana inspected?

 A: All Indiana mines are inspected at least once every three (3) months, by the Assistant Commissioner of the Bureau of Mines while the mine is in operation.
 However, if practicable, mines can be inspected more frequently.
 The federal Mine Safety and Health Administration has the exclusive jurisdiction to perform enforcement inspections resulting in issuance of penalties or fines.